GeoJSON Ingestion

 preserve_insertion_order = true |

 Disables parallel scan.
-Ingestion latency increases 2–4×. | parallel_scan: false in EXPLAIN. |
+Ingestion latency increases 2–4×. | High single-thread CPU utilization during scan. |

 threads > physical_cores |